 106 ~ 1975 Dodge Rescue

 Here's another update to the "Rescue".
 The decals and more modern light bar.
-This vehicle is still on the road today (2014).
-It's in use by the Village DPW.
+This vehicle retired from fire service duty and was taken over by the New Hartford Village DPW.
+It has since retired altogether.

 106 ~ 1975 Dodge Crewcab Pickup